lehet005/practiceWithAngular/README.md

 They lied.
 When using the ng-app directive thingy, you cannot actually have more than one app per page without doing some messy stuff with manually loading them.
 This is explained pretty well [here](http://www.simplygoodcode.com/2014/04/angularjs-getting-around-ngapp-limitations-with-ngmodule/) .
-The solution mentioned there doesn't seem to be working for us so far, but might be worth looking into further.
+The solution mentioned there ~~doesn't seem to be working for us so far, but might be worth looking into further.~~ doesn't seem to work in firefox, but works fine in google chrome, chromium, etc.

 ####What to do before a good solution is found?
 For now, and possibly forever, the simplest solution seems to be just using only one angular app per page, and writing